-A. Policy Against Gender-Based Discrimination, Gender-Based Harassment, Sexual Harassment, Sexual Violence, Relationship Violence and Stalking (Title IX Violations)
+A. Policy against Gender-Based Discrimination, Gender-Based Harassment, Sexual Harassment, Sexual Violence, Relationship Violence and Stalking (Title IX Violations)

 The College declares and affirms a commitment to maintaining a healthy and safe learning, living and working environment for all members of the Saint Anselm community.
-The College does not condone and will not tolerate sexual harassment or sexual violence of any kind.
-Gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, relationship violence and stalking are reprehensible wrongs that violate another person's rights and constitute unacceptable behavior.
-The College prohibits rape, domestic violence, dating violence, sexual assault and stalking as well as discrimination or harassment based on sex.
+The College does not condone and will not tolerate any and all forms of sexual misconduct.
+The College prohibits sexual assault, rape, domestic violence, dating violence and stalking as well as discrimination or harassment based on sex.

 The College recognizes the need for freedom of inquiry and openness of discussion in its educational and research programs, and seeks to maintain an atmosphere of intellectual seriousness and mutual tolerance in which these essential features of academic life can thrive.
-This Title IX policy is not meant to proscribe or inhibit discussions, in or out of the classroom, of complex, controversial or sensitive matters when, in the judgment of a reasonable person, they arise appropriately and with respect for the dignity of others.
+In support of the federally mandated Title IX requirements, this policy is not meant to proscribe or inhibit discussions, in or out of the classroom, of complex, controversial or sensitive matters when, in the judgment of a reasonable person, they arise appropriately and with respect for the dignity of others.

 All members of the community should immediately report concerns about - or incidents of - gender-based discrimination, genderbased harassment, sexual harassment, sexual violence, relationship violence and/or stalking.
 Any student or employee who believes that he or she has been the subject of gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, relationship violence and/or stalking should report the incident or incidents to one of the following College representatives: Title IX Coordinator, Dean of Students, Dean of the College or the Director of Human Resources.
 The College encourages the timely reporting of any incident(s) of gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, relationship violence and/or stalking.
-The Title IX Coordinator, or her designee, will investigate all complaints that arise under Title IX, as set forth in the Complaint Procedure section below.
+The Title IX Coordinator, or his/her designee, will investigate all complaints that arise under Title IX, as set forth in the Complaint Procedure section below.
 The College hereby provides notice that it reserves the right to use third parties to investigate claims of Title IX violations.
 Persons found to be in violation of this policy may be subject to disciplinary action up to and including dismissal from the College or its employment.